MohamedAbuSamra/FastAPI/README.md

 This script performs the following:

 1. Installs dependencies from `requirements.txt`
-2. Generates Alembic migrations (if none exist)
-3. Applies migrations
-4. Starts the FastAPI development server at `http://localhost:8000`
+2. Starts the FastAPI development server at `http://localhost:8000`

+> **Note:** Database migrations are now handled manually.
+See the section below for migration commands.

 ### 🔹 Seed Data Only